mgmeyers/prop-ops/README.md

 ## prop
 `npm install prop-ops`

-`prop-ops` assists in performing CRUD operations on javascript objects and arrays in an uncertain world. `prop-ops` operates in an immutable way by default, with the option of transforming objects in place
+`prop-ops` assists in performing CRUD operations on javascript objects and arrays.
+By default, `prop-ops` does not mutate objects, but offers the option of doing so.

 **Authors**: [Matthew Meyers](https://github.com/mgmeyers), [Sunyoung Kim](https://github.com/SunyoungKim508)
 **License**: MIT